Share this guide →

 If you have additional questions related to bitcoin, cryptocurrencies and taxes, you can contact us directly from the Live Chat and we will be happy to help you!

-Sign up for free.
-Calculate your taxes in less than 15 minutes.
+Calculate your taxes in under 20 minutes.

-Sign up for free.
-Calculate your taxes in less than 15 minutes.
+Calculate your taxes in under 20 minutes.